Hardware Design Guide

 FPGA I/O Bank Selection and Voltage

 Voltage supply rails VIO1 and VIO2 power the FPGA I/O banks on mezzanine connectors MC1 and MC2, respectively.
 For information on configuring these voltages using FrontPanel, see the Device Settings page in the XEM8350 documentation.
-See the XEM8350 Pins Reference for details about FPGA bank power assignments.
+See the Expansion Connectors page for details about FPGA bank power assignments.
+See the XEM8350 Pins Reference for details about VIO power connections to the expansion connectors.

 Mechanical Design Guide